bailesofhey/slisp/README.md

 ## Back to Reality
 * Slisp is in its infancy - it's got a long way to go before it becomes "stable", or even achieves any of its design goals.
-* While Slisp is written in cross platform C++, it currently only compiles under Windows.
-Linux support is coming in 0.2.
+* While Slisp is written in cross platform C++, it currently only compiles under Windows and Linux.
 * Lots of major features are missing - macros, oo, varargs, etc. Each of these and a lot more are maintained by the issue tracker.

+## Getting Started
+Check out the wiki for how to get started